top of page

 An image of Vena Verga Daneman in an office with a cup on a table and a mocrophone

-Hi there Preppies,
+Hi there Founder,

 legally she can

-No part of this website, social media accounts or any of our Content may be reproduced or distributed without the express prior agreement in writing or unless specifically noted on this Site.
+No part of this website, our social media accounts or any of our Content may be reproduced or distributed without the express prior agreement in writing or unless specifically noted on this Site.
 When sharing our work, always include a backlink and our name or social media handle as the author.
 Unauthorized use or distribution is strictly prohibited.
-For permission to use any of our work, please contact us.

 bottom of page